 Our team also developed a status page so users can easily check the health of our platform.

 We also have a new EKS optimization tool in the works.
-It’s not publicly available yet, but we’re happy to give a limited number of companies access to it – just book a demo.
+It’s not publicly available yet, but we’re happy to give a limited number of companies access to it if you book a demo.

 Get the next portion of cloud technology news directly to your inbox.